 The gross cross-sectional area of the plate some distance away from the bolt holes is the width, b, times the thickness, t.
 Check the gross cross-sectional areas of both the main plate and the splice plates, and use the smaller of the two.
-Multiply this area by the gross tensile strength of the plate to find the allowable gross tensile load for the joint: $P_G = bt \sigma{G-allowable}$.
-The allowable gross tensile strength is 60% of the yield strength of the plate material, listed in Appendix B4.
+Multiply this area by the gross tensile strength of the plate to find the allowable gross tensile load for the joint: $P_G = b t \sigma{G-allowable}$.
+The allowable gross tensile strength is listed in Appendix B, Table B4.